johntruckenbrodt/pyroSAR/README.md

 ```
 This will automatically identify the scene, scan it for metadata and print a summary of selected metadata entries.
 The names of the attributes (e.g. sensor and acquisition_mode) are standardized for all SAR scenes.
-Further entries whose names are not standardized can be found in a dictionary `scene.meta`.
+Further entries, whose names are not standardized, can be found in a dictionary `scene.meta`.

 Now that we have made ourselves familiar with the scene, we import it into a sqlite database:
 ```python